spatial-reasoning/zeno/README.md

 interest like the density of atomic networks and the common phase transition of the tested procedures.

-## Procedures implemented so far are:
+## Procedures implemented or integrated so far are:

 - __Algebraic Closure__ (binary and ternary) (via SparQ and Gqr)
 - __Gröbner Reasoning__ (via SparQ)